 Presidential palace and garden

 Presidential palace, also known as a Grassalkovich palace, was built in 1760 as a summer residence of Count Anton Grassalkovič.
-Soon the palace became the centre of society life and was visited by the Empress Maria Theresa.
+Soon, the palace became the centre of a societal life and was visited by the Empress Maria Theresa.
 After the reconstruction in 1996, the palace became the official residence of Slovak President.
-It is not opened to the public, only during the special events.
+It is not open for the public, only during the special events.
 In front of the building there is a fountain in a shape of the Earth as a symbol of freedom.
-Nowadays the palace is guarded by the Honor guard of president, similiar to the well-known Queen’s Guard in London.
+Nowadays the palace is guarded by the Honor guard of president, similar to the well-known Queen’s Guard in London.

 Presidential garden

-Behind the palace lays a huge garden built in a french style.
+Behind the palace opens a huge garden built in a French style.
 A copy of an Empress Maria Theresa statue stays here and a fountain called "Youth" has been built here.
-The garden in opened to the public during the opening hours and is a great place for summer activities, walks and relax.
-Many events take place here.
+The garden is open to the public during the opening hours and is a great place for summer activities, walks and relax.
+Many outdoor events take place here.

 An interesting point about this garden is, that many famous politicians planted trees here as a sign of friendship and cooperation with Slovakia.

-The Presidential palace and garden is located near the city center, well accessible by foot.
+The presidential palace and its garden are located near the city center, well accessible by walking.
 Leave the city center by going thorough Michael’s gate and continue straight forward.
 Palace is located not more than 500m from here.
 If you are on the Obchodná street, you just need to turn "up" to the Poštová street, use the underpass and you will find yourself directly on the Hodžovo námestie square.

 Get there by public transport

-As Hodžovo námestie is one of the most important square in the city center, all the bus and trolleybus lines go through here.
+As Hodžovo námestie is one of the most important squares in the city center, all the bus and trolleybus lines go through here.
 The stop is called Hodžovo námestie.

 If using a tram, the closest stop is called Poštová.